nccgroup/ScoutSuite/CONTRIBUTING.md

 4. Implement your solution and the associated tests
 5. Make sure your code follows the [PEP8 guidelines](https://www.python.org/dev/peps/pep-0008/)
 6. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) against `develop`
+7. Wait for people to review it
+8. Address the comments people left on your pull request

 ## How to report a bug